equinor/radix-platform/public-site/site/scaling.md

 No tooling available.
 As a MVP we can start by looking at historical metrics already collected about requested CPU and memory and calculate the total of CPU-hours and memory-GB-hours an application have used per week or month.

+#### Vertical scaling

+There are multiple scenarios with different MVP:
+ - Ensure that an app has enough resources available to run as it should
+ - Ensure that a single app doesn't bring down/take up whole cluster/node
+ - Ensure that cluster has enough resources available to support all hosted apps

+To ensure that apps have enough resources available to run as they should, we should monitor to find out how much memory and cpu required for the app to work.
+Based on these measures we can set `request` on deploy object to ensure that minimum cpu/memory is available for app at all time.

+To ensure that a single app doesn't take up all resources and bring down other applications in cluster, we can set a ResourceQuota on app Namespace.
+This will ensure that all Pods inside can only use up to a certain CPU and Memory usage.

+The ensure cluster has enough resources, we have to monitor cpu/memory usage on nodes, and ensure that requested and use of cp/memory doesn't exceed available cpu/memory.

 #### Horizontal scaling

 Set `replicas: 1` by default and let the app owner be able to change this when they know that their app will play well with horizontal scaling.